guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 like 10px or 2em), we do need to be mindful of the length units as many units are incompatible.

-I'm using [Sassmeister](http://www.sassmeister.com) here to demonstrate some Sass maths.
-I've got two variables `$a` and `$b` in the Sass on the left hand side and the compiled CSS shows up on the right hand side.
+I've set up a local project with my Sass watching for changes on the command line.
+I've got Sublime Text open with the `style.scss` file on the left and the compiled `style.css` file on the right.

+We'll use this setup to demonstrate some Sass maths and show the compiled CSS each time a change is made.

 Lengths with matching units can be added and subtracted from each other.
 However, lengths with matching units can't be multiplied together.